Pluckley: Appearances in the media

 Pluckley was also featured on an episode of BBC's Top Gear.
 Two of the presenters, James May and Richard Hammond, were filming a review of the Smart Forfour.
 The presenters spent 24 consecutive hours in the car, spending the night in the Screaming Woods.

 Pluckley was the featured haunting in series 1, episode 9 of The ParaPod.
 This is the episode that first featured Barry’s Taxi, as Barry takes listeners on a spoken tour of the village and its supposedly haunted locations.

+Pluckley was also featured on an episode of CITV's It's A Mystery.
+One of the presenters Tristan Bancks went to investigate a number of haunted areas within the village from the Screaming Woods, the Haunted Highway known as Fright Corner to the ghost of a gypsy woman selling watercress near Pinnock Bridge.